openpracticelibrary/openpracticelibrary/content/practice/impact-effort-prioritization-matrix.md

 ## Why use it?

 * This practice opens up the product development for the whole team
 * Developing new products goes hand in hand with generation of ideas, hypothesis and their testing/validation.
-Unfortunately, it is mostly impossible to test and evaluate all ideas and hypothesis we can come up with, which requires us to filter and prioritize work on them.
+Unfortunately, it is mostly impossible to test and evaluate all ideas and hypothesis we can come up with.
+This requires us to filter and prioritize which of them to work on
-* It is a simple, easy to understand and very visual and can include the whole team in the process of transparent selection of ideas/hypothesis to work on first.
+* It is a simple, easy to understand, very visual and can include the whole team in the process of transparent selection of ideas/hypothesis to work on first
 * Helps the Product Managers (Product Owners) in prioritisation, building the product roadmap/backlog and explaining priorities to stakeholders
 * It helps identify directions and ideas for pivoting